-Charles Attwell and Paul Smith are solicitors and risk consultants who support Travelers’ claim and underwriting teams.
-They help law firms to identify and avoid professional indemnity insurance risks.
+Paul Smith is a solicitors and risk consultant who supports Travelers’ claim and underwriting teams.
+He helps law firms to identify and avoid professional indemnity insurance risks.

-Here they explain some common errors in commercial litigation and how to avoid them
+Here they explain some common errors in commercial litigation and how to avoid them.
+(Updated 15 February 2023)

 Commercial litigation work ranks fourth in our data showing which areas of work in law firms generate the most negligence claims.
 Top of the ranking is residential conveyancing, then commercial property, then trusts and probate.

-Commercial litigation ranks fifth in terms of the value of the claims — behind residential property, commercial property, company and commercial, and trusts and probate.
+Commercial litigation ranks third in terms of the value of the claims — behind residential property and commercial property.

 By far the largest number of claims arise from errors by law firms during the day-to-day conduct of the matter.
 In addition we see some claims from settlements and pleadings, with fewer claims generated by problems over enforcement, investigations or undertakings.

 This article highlights some of the more common issues, and how your firm can reduce the risk of a claim.
 These issues have featured consistently in claims over the last three years and in the longer term before that.

 1. Agreeing the retainer

 Over 50% of claims can be categorised as failure to agree and then manage the retainer, including missing time limits.